thunderbird89/esf/stories/story-shade-of-gray.md

 The first figure that emerged made Marisa's breath catch.

 The man wore a black bodysuit overlaid with angular panels that caught the dim warehouse light in strange ways, seeming to shift and flow as he moved.
 The panels weren't quite rigid, weren't quite flexible, but something in between that suggested technology she didn't recognize.
 The helmet was integrated seamlessly with the suit, no visible seam where neck met collar, its shape angular and almost alien with subtle indentations and protrusions that suggested sensors or equipment she couldn't identify.
+Three clusters of small lenses were mounted on the helmet's face—four lenses per cluster, arranged vertically—glowing a dim, unsettling red.
+Two clusters sat where eyes might be on a human face, the third centered above them.
+With LeBouf's visor retracted, these lens clusters were dark and inert, pushed to the sides of his helmet.

 But his visor was retracted, and Marisa recognized the unremarkable face beneath the helmet.